CASE STUDY: ENGIE HOME ENERGY

 The perils of chasing the wrong metrics

-The existing Customer Acquisition Portal (CAP) was based on a concept of making it quick and easy for users to get a quote and then commit to switch suppliers.
+The existing Customer Acquisition Portal (CAP) was based on a concept of making it quick and easy for users to get a quote and then sign-up.
 The aim was to get it done in under 90 seconds — where this "need for speed" came from was never questioned.

 In the desire to make the sign-up process super quick, there was: